Welcome to the exciting world of fellowships! “Getting Started” is designed to provide information on:

 Our staff works with undergraduate students and recent alumni applying for competitive honors and awards.
 We also advise USC Trustee, Presidential, Mork and Stamps merit scholars on scholarship benefits and policies, and work with the Trojan Scholar Society (TSS) student organization for merit scholars.
 In addition, our office oversees Renaissance, Global, and Discovery Scholar Distinctions for graduating seniors.
 View Research and Fellowships 101 from 2017 Research and Fellowships Week for more general overview of our office.
 Many awards and fellowships include a nomination or endorsement process facilitated by USC.

 What are USC Awards vs. External Fellowships?

 USC Awards encompass various USC-sponsored opportunities to financially support undergraduate students in their pursuit of interdisciplinary study, global exchange, and civic engagement.
-External Fellowships are nationally competitive and administered by outside institutions, organizations, or foundations.
-External Fellowships receive applications from across the U.S. and, in some cases, internationally.
-The Awards and Fellowships Database is designed to offer an easy way for interested students and alumni to search the many other available fellowship opportunities.
+External Fellowships are nationally and internationally competitive and administered by outside institutions, organizations, or foundations.
+In addition to the 19 fellowships our we offer advising for, the Awards and Fellowships Database is designed to offer an easy way for interested students and alumni to search available fellowship opportunities.

 What is a fellowship?

 Fellowships are funding for graduate school, internships, study abroad, and other learning opportunities in the U.S. and around the world.
 A fellowship goes beyond study abroad in that applicants must demonstrate a strong interest and preparation for research and/or study in a specific field in the U.S. or abroad.

 There are a wide range of opportunities for current students, recent graduates, and alumni.
 External fellowships have different requirements based on GPA, area of study, academic standing, language proficiency, etc. For the most part, we are looking for students who are well-rounded and who have demonstrated a commitment to academics and extracurricular involvement.